-You might not life the pastor.
+You might not like the pastor.
 So what?
 It's not about liking anybody.
 Is that your litmus test whether you are going to learn from someone?
 If it is you have been duped.
-You have been learning form writers, philosophers, TV personalities and many others in whom you have never even met.
+You have been learning from writers, philosophers, TV personalities and many others in whom you have never even met.
 You probably wouldn't like some of them either.

 You might feel that the church you were going to is too dry.
 Then go to another church.
 Go to a start-up, go to a mega-church or go to another denomination, but go.